saptarshibasu/aws-study/README.md

   * 7 days retention (can be increased to 35 days)
 * DB Snapshots:
   * Manually triggered by the user
-  * Retention of backup for as long as you want
+  * Retention of backup for as long as we want
 * Encryption at rest capability with AWS KMS - AES-256 encryption
 * To enforce SSL:
   * PostgreSQL: rds.force_ssl=1 in the AWS RDS Console (Paratemer Groups)